marklogic/ml-gradle/examples/dependency-project/README.md

 This set of projects demonstrates:

-- How a "provider" project can publish a zip of MarkLogic modules and data
+- How a "provider" project can publish a zip of MarkLogic files (modules, data, schemas, or system plugins)
-- How an ml-gradle or DHF project can depend on this zip so that the modules and data are automatically included in an application
+- How an ml-gradle or DHF project can depend on this zip so that the files are automatically included in an application

 ## Publishing the provider